danito/KnownApiForward/README.md

 forward json POST api calls from IFTTT to your Known site

 ## IFTT
-- create a new IFTTT recipe
+- create a new IFTTT recipe : if ... then Maker (Make a Web request)
 - url : url to this script
 - method : POST
 - contentType: json